- Deadline: February 1st for consideration of a graduate assistantship; March 1st for all others.

-- Classes begin in September.
+- Classes begin in September (Fall admission only).

 - Applicants for full-time study are eligible to apply for an assistantship.
 Please note this on your application.

 - Part-time study is accepted if you are already working professionally in the community development field or a related industry.
 Please indicate on your application if you want to attend part time.

 Applicants who have completed a related Master’s degree are preferred; however, students with Bachelor’s degrees and outstanding credentials are also eligible to apply.
 Apply online at gradstudy.rutgers.edu.
 The following information is required:

 - An official transcript of all undergraduate and graduate coursework completed or in progress; and,

 - at least two courses in Statistics, Research Methods, and/or Economics;